longniu/gcclesson/README.md

 # gcclesson
-there is my private workspace for training C program
+This is my private workspace for training C program.
+But you can free download.